My gluten free yeasted naan bread is just as soft and delicious as what you’ll find in Indian restaurants with beautiful charred blisters to boot!

 Yes, you can make gluten free naan in a nonstick skillet if you don’t have a cast iron skillet.
 Follow the same directions as if using a cast iron skillet.

 You’re gonna LOVE this gluten free naan bread!!
 It’s so soft and so versatile (naan pizza for one, perhaps?) you’ll be making it all the time 🙂

 - 4 cups (560g) Kim's gluten free bread flour blend

 - 2 tsp granulated sugar

-- In bowl of stand mixer, whisk together flour blend, baking powder, yeast, sugar, and salt.
-With mixer running on low speed, using paddle attachment, slowly pour in wet ingredients until incorporated.
-Mix on medium high for about 5 minutes.
-Alternatively, the dough can be mixed vigorously by hand in a large bowl with a dough mixer or wooden spoon (you're sure to get an arm workout).
+- In bowl of stand mixer, whisk together flour blend, yeast, psyllium husks, sugar, salt, baking powder, and baking soda.
+With the mixer running, pour in the hot water, followed by the milk and yogurt, and mix or knead until well combined.
+Turn the mixer up to medium and mix for 5 minutes.
+Alternatively, the dough can be mixed vigorously by hand in a large bowl with a Danish dough whisk or with a handheld mixer, preferably with dough hooks.

-- Refrigerate dough for a couple of hours until well chilled.
-This can be done overnight, or even up to 3 days ahead.
+- Refrigerate dough for several hours, preferably overnight or even up to 3-5 days ahead.

 - Store wrapped in foil on counter for just a few days.
 To reheat, preheat oven to 350° and reheat naans wrapped in foil for about 15 minutes, or until heated throughout.
 May be frozen well wrapped for 3 months.